Hoggard v. Rhodes

 Previous News Releases

-Chris Schandevel serves as legal counsel on Alliance Defending Freedom’s Appellate Advocacy Team.
-In that role, he represents ADF clients of all stripes at the appellate level, preserving victories achieved in the lower courts and seeking to overturn bad results.
-Schandevel also represents clients as amici curiae in friend-of-the-court briefs filed in federal courts of appeals and the U.S. Supreme Court.
+Chris Schandevel serves as senior counsel on Alliance Defending Freedom’s Appellate Advocacy Team.
 Before joining ADF, Schandevel served as an assistant attorney general in the Criminal Appeals Section at the Office of the Attorney General of Virginia.
-During his five years in that office, Schandevel briefed and argued 14 appeals in the Supreme Court of Virginia and over 60 appeals in the Court of Appeals of Virginia.
-He also sat third chair in one case argued in the U.S. Supreme Court.
-Before his time at the Virginia attorney general’s office, Schandevel clerked for the Honorable Stephen R. McCullough on the Court of Appeals of Virginia.
+Prior to his time at the Virginia attorney general’s office, Schandevel clerked for the Honorable Stephen R. McCullough on the Court of Appeals of Virginia.
 Schandevel earned his J.D. from the University of Virginia School of Law in 2012.
-During law school, he founded a student organization called Advocates for Life at Virginia Law.
-He also completed ADF’s Blackstone Legal Fellowship and was commissioned as a Blackstone Fellow in 2010 after an internship with ADF’s Center for Life.
 Schandevel earned his B.A. in Social Work from Harding University in 2009.
 A member of the state bar of Virginia, Schandevel is admitted to practice before the U.S. Supreme Court and various state and federal trial and appellate courts.